ibm-cloud-docs/resiliency/bcdr-approaches.md

 * No infrastructure or services are present at a second region, everything is re-created should a disaster be called
 * Server-based data is backed up using a cross-region snapshots
 * Database data is recovered through the use of database backups
-* Use of Infrastructure as Code via IBM Cloud Schematics is highly recommended, as is the use of Toolchains to deploy application code
+* Use of Infrastructure as Code via IBM Cloud Schematics is highly recommended, as is the use of toolchains to deploy application code
 * Suitable for least stringent RTO and RPO, though some support for point in time recovery is available for certain databases
 * This is the least-cost approach.

 With a zero DR footprint, this approach will have the longest overall recovery time, though it does have the lowest cost profile.
-For many organizations, this will not be an acceptable approach for production workloads, but it may be considered for development, system test workloads or other workloads that need a disaster recovery provision but are low on the list of priorities.
+For many organizations, this will not be an acceptable approach for production workloads, but it may be considered for development, system test workloads or other workloads that need a disaster recovery provision but are low on the list of recovery priority.

 To enable an accurate and faster rebuild of the environment, create and utilise a toolchain that will deploy infrastructure services via {{site.data.keyword.bplong_notm}} and then deploy code to those services, using Git-based code repositories.

 To backup and replicate data which is written to block storage volumes or file storage, use Backup for VPC and store as cross-region backup snapshots and/or file storage replication in the first instance, or optionally deploy and configure a Veeam agent on each server or a central Veeam Backup and Replication server (or similar ‘bring your own’ backup software).
 Depending on the chosen tool, devise a suitable backup or replication schedule.
 If using Veeam, write backup files to an Object Storage bucket.
 The bucket should be cross-regional or, where compliance needs dictate, be configured for replication to another specified bucket hosted in a second region of choice.

 For VSIs running Linux operating systems, the bucket can mounted directly using s3fs, based on FUSE.
-For VSIs running Windows, rclone is the preferred tool.
+For VSIs running Windows, rclone is the preferred tool for direct mounting.
 In each case, the bucket is mounted as a network drive and operates in a similar way to CIFS or NFS shared drive.
 The installation of the Veeam agent and the bucket mount can be scripted and automated at VSI provision time, using the ‘user-data’ settings.
 Be sure to use the appropriate endpoint for the bucket.

 More complex application data should be stored within a database and IBM Cloud offers several that are suitable for most workloads.